gpalo/cherrypy-report/README.md

 # Cherrypy-report
 Create a PDF from your pentesting cherrytree notes (with the OSCP exam in mind).
+You can check out the reports that were generated from the included cherrytree templates in the 'examples' directory.

 ## Status
 I'm currently testing and refactoring code as well as creating a proper README. **I do not advise you to use the script for your exam just yet.
 I made this repository public for testing purposes.**